 Simeone was given an eight-game suspension for an explosive rant at an official during the Supercopa de Espana second-leg win over Real Madrid on Friday night and assistant coach German Burgos could not mastermind a win in his stead.

 Atleti saw several key players depart during the close-season and new arrivals Mario Mandzukic, Raul Jimenez and Antoine Griezmann struggled to impose themselves.

 Mandzukic wasted a couple of excellent opportunities in the first half, while Rayo posed the greater threat after the break.

 Rayo came close to an unlikely win courtesy of Manucho in the latter stages as the visitors lost early ground on Barcelona and Real, who both began their campaigns with victories.

-Simeone was keen to reiterate in the build-up that, although his side is the defending champion, it remains an underdog in this season's title race.
+Simeone was keen to reiterate in the build-up that, although his side are defending champions, they remain underdogs in this season's title race.

-And the champions were by no means convincing as their credentials were tested by Paco Jemez's new-look Rayo, which included six new signings in its starting XI.
+And they were by no means convincing as their credentials were tested by Paco Jemez's new-look Rayo, who included six new signings in their starting XI.

-Rayo displayed some eye-catching football at times, but regularly looked shaky at the back and Jimenez should have capitalized just before the break.
+Rayo displayed some eye-catching football at times, but regularly looked shaky at the back and Jimenez should have capitalised just before the break.